Training Aims, Competencies, and Elements

 Evaluation Methods: Supervisors’ evaluations and supervision presentation evaluations.

 Aim: Interns will develop knowledge and skills to function as effective psychologists with multicultural populations.

-- Knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision/consultation, and service.
+• Knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision, consultation, and direct service.

-- The ability to integrate awareness and knowledge of individual and cultural differences in the conduct of professional roles (e.g., research, services, and other professional activities).
-This includes the ability apply a framework for working effectively with areas of individual and cultural diversity not previously encountered over the course of their careers.
+• The ability to integrate awareness and knowledge of individual and cultural differences in the conduct of professional roles (e.g., research, direct service, and other professional activities).
+This includes the ability to apply a framework for working effectively with areas of individual and cultural diversity not previously encountered over the course of their careers.
 Also included is the ability to work effectively with individuals whose group membership, demographic characteristics, or worldviews create conflict with their own.

-Training Activities: Intern Training Seminars, multicultural case conference, group and individual supervision with a focus on the integration of individual and cultural diversity factors in all professional activities, Supervisors’ evaluations, case presentations, supervision of supervision presentations, individual and group supervision with including review of digitally recorded supervision sessions, outreach, workshops, and multicultural consultation project
+Training Activities: Intern Multicultural Lab, multicultural case conference with all clinical staff, provision of direct service to diverse student population, group and individual supervision with a focus on the integration of individual and cultural diversity factors in all professional activities, clinical case presentations, supervision of supervision presentation, outreach presentations, and Advocacy project and presentation.

 COMPETENCY # 7: PROFESSIONAL VALUES, ATTITUDES AND BEHAVIOR

 Aim: Interns will develop behaviors and practices that are consistent with the professional identity of a psychologist